DBvagabond/Cybersecurity-Portfolio/README.md

 Linux + SQL
 knowledge of Linux and its tools
 Learnt to use Linux commands useful in cybersecurity, managing directories, files and setting premissions for users for dirs and files
+Learnt to use SQL in ways useful in cybersecurity field